kevinveenbirkenbach/cymais/roles/docker-nextcloud/README.md

   docker-compose down
 ```

-Afterwards update the ***version_nextcloud*** variable to the next version and run the this repository with this ansible role.
+Afterwards update the ***nextcloud_version*** variable to the next version and run the this repository with this ansible role.

 It is only possible to update from one to the next major version at a time